Negative Capabilities

 - Operators forget to remove denial records

-DenySignal emits whether a denial exists at read time.
+DenySignal emits whether a denial fact exists at read time.
 It does not block execution.